 Where there is a support/non-objection requirement, governments do not need to actively monitor the application process to determine whether ICANN is reviewing an application that the government may consider relevant.
+From this perspective, the mechanism fairly puts the burden on the applicant to reach out to the relevant public authorities, which, especially in the case of developing countries, may be unaware of ICANN and may lack the resources to actively monitor ICANN’s activities.

 From one perspective, 60+ city TLD applications went forward with support/non-objection and there were few cases of objections for such strings in the 2012 round, demonstrating that many applications were able to proceed to delegation using this process.
 Some applicants expressed that they had a positive experience with the process.